yxyzyxy/yxyzyxy.github.io/_pages/mark.md

+---
 permalink: /mark/
-title: "Cats"
+title: "Mark"
-excerpt: "Cat Appreciation"
 author_profile: true
+excerpt: "Oh Hai Mark"
 redirect_from:
-  - /cat/
   - /cat.html
+  - /mark.html
+  - /cats/
 ---

-## Oh hi Mark!
+## Oh, Hi Mark!
 I adopted a 4 year old cat from a shelter in Santa Clara in April 2022.
 While he is a shy boy, he's incredibly gentle and likes to chill.

 ### Favorite Pictures from Year 1